 Hemorrhoids are not life-threatening, but can reoccur repeatedly if the underlying cause is not treated.
-Symptoms typically subside within a few days without medical intervention; however, oral and topical medications such as pills, suppositories, creams or gels can be used to help alleviate some of the pain and discomfort.
-Soaking in sitz baths after a bowel movement may also help to reduce pain.
+Symptoms typically subside within a few days without medical intervention; however, oral and topical hemorrhoids treatment such as pills, suppositories, creams or gels can beused to help alleviate some of the pain and discomfort.
+Soaking in sitz baths after a bowel movement may be effective as natural hemorrhoids treatment and help to reduce pain.
 It is recommended to use moist toilettes or toilet paper (perfume and alcohol free) to prevent further irritation from occurring when cleaning the anal area.

 For severe cases, internal hemorrhoids may require in-office or surgical therapies, including: